 ES 470: Community and regional coastal-marine conservation

 This field course has an application process for students.
-The field portion will place during the Fall break, 2017 (Nov.
-11-15).
-There will also be assignments and a few meetings before and after the field-intensive part of the course.
+The field portion will place during the Fall break, 2020 (Nov.
+7-11), although the course is technically for the full term.
+There will be assignments and a few meetings before and after the field-intensive part of the course.
 A course project will be due at the end of the semester.